NFP Trading Strategy Guide

 What Is Nonfarm Payroll?

-The nonfarm payroll is one of the most eagerly anticipated economic indicators for the US economy.
+The nonfarm payroll (NFP) report is a measure of the number of workers in the US economy.

 As such, the nonfarm payroll is viewed as a key indicator of the health and productivity of the US economy in general and the labour market specifically.